1109inc/CS201-Project/README.md

 This repository contains implementations of B-Tree and B+Tree in .c files.

+The user should run these codes in his/her compiler.

 Instructions for B-Tree-

 In the main function : At first our